mantidproject/mantid/dev-docs/source/WritingAnAlgorithm.rst

 Using workspaces
 ----------------

-The bulk of most algorithms will involve the manipulation of the data contained in Workspaces and information on how to interact with these is given `here <https://www.mantidproject.org/Interacting_with_Workspaces>`__.
+The bulk of most algorithms will involve the manipulation of the data contained in workspaces and information on how to interact with these is given `here <https://www.mantidproject.org/Interacting_with_Workspaces>`__.
 The more advanced user may also want to refer to the full `workspace documentation <http://doxygen.mantidproject.org/nightly/d3/de9/classMantid_1_1API_1_1Workspace.html>`__.